temet.cosmo

 - slice(instrument, metal=None, norm=None, temp=None, redshift=None)

-Return a 1D slice of the table specified by a value in all other dimensions (only one input can, and must, remain None).
+Return a 1D slice of the table specified by a value in all other dimensions (only one can remain None).

 - emis(instrument, metal, temp, norm=None, redshift=0.0)